tytydraco/yessleep/out/I_fell_out_with_my_neighbor_an_amateur_genetic_engineer_who_knows_my_greatest_fear.md

 How many darn flies…were there in my bedroom!?

-I mean…

 A fly landed on my arm.

-A … landed on my arm.
+No…

 A large hairy house spider landed on my arm.

 I froze for a moment, had a chance to see its fly wings.
 The same veined transparency from nature documentaries.
 I almost blacked out with anxiety.
 It flew away.

-It flew…away.
+It FLEW away.

 I blacked for a few moments there.

 The next thing I knew I was out of breath.
 In the kitchen looking under the sink.
 Why was I looking under the sink?
 Of course!
 Liquid, what I needed was liquid.
-You could hit flies with a spray of noxious.
+You could hit flies with a spray of noxious fluid.
 I had used spray bleach in the past.

 I grabbed it.
 Stood a little staring out at the trees outside.